Waddell Homers, But Stripers Lose Again in Charlotte

 • Discuss this story on the International League message board...

-- Brett Baty Go-Ahead Home Run Lifts Syracuse to 8-6 Win over Rochester on Thursday Night - Syracuse Mets
+- Indians Plate Five in Seventh, Scoot Past I-Cubs, 5-2 - Indianapolis Indians

+- Indians Plate Five in Seventh, Scoot Past I-Cubs, 5-2 - Indianapolis Indians

-- Red-Hot Knights Beat the Stripers 7-5 on Thursday - Charlotte Knights
+- Surging Knights Win Sixth-Straight Game, Beat the Stripers 4-0 Friday - Charlotte Knights

 - Waddell Homers, But Stripers Lose Again in Charlotte - Gwinnett Stripers

-- Season-High 15 Strikeouts Lead to 7-1 Omaha Win Over Louisville - Omaha Storm Chasers
+- Omaha's 7-Game Winning Streak Ends with 7-1 Loss to Louisville - Omaha Storm Chasers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.